 Teenage Mutant Ninja Turtles is a rather unique example of a film that capitalized on a popular culture kid's craze while doing virtually nothing to make it appeal to said kids.
 The film is dark in both tone and lighting, its violence bounces between slapstick and brazenly realistic, the humor is loaded with far more adult than kid jokes, and large amounts of the plot deal with loss, grief, and family issues.
 Perhaps the tone of this movie can best be summed up by this little fact: the first word spoken by the Turtles is Raphael saying, "Damn."
 That's right, the very first time we hear a live action turtle speak, and it's a curse word, all be it a minor one.

 Ardent TMNT fans will be quick to note that the darkness of the film should come as no surprise given that the original 1984 comic book series that the Turtles premiered in, is in fact, quite dark itself.
 The cartoon version of the four, shelled heroes that debuted in 1987 was the first time that they were shown in a more "kid-friendly" format, which is also where some of their most identifiable traits come from, such as the different colored headbands, love of pizza, their distinctly different personalities, and a different origin story for their master, Splinter.
 The feature film takes a lot of the concepts of the cartoon and sets them within the darker, more realistic tone of the comic.
 The result of this blending leaves us with a story that is full of frequently comical characters that deal with some frighteningly real threats to their well-being.
-The remarkable part about all this though is how kids aren't going to grasp all of this in the setting its presented in.
+The odd part about all this though is how despite it being marketed to them, kids aren't going to grasp the setting of this movie.
 Sure they might laugh once or twice at a quick slapstick joke, but really those are like the equivalent of some of the physical comedy in the Roger Moore, James Bond films.
-Regardless of whether a scene or two may be comically out of place in a more serious film, it doesn't make the film any more kid friendly.
-It's only thanks to the benefit of hindsight and maturity that the elements of Teenage Mutant Ninja Turtles starts to come together.
-And it's within that hindsight that some elements of the film really start to stand out:
+Regardless of whether a scene or two may be comically crammed out of place into a more serious film, it doesn't actually make the movie any more kid friendly.
+It's only thanks to the benefit of hindsight and maturity that the elements of Teenage Mutant Ninja Turtles start to come together.
+And it's within that hindsight that some of those same elements truly stand out even today:

 1.)
 The Lighting -